ghc-proposals/ghc-proposals/proposals/0000-explicit_forsome.rst

 ``ScopedTypeVariables`` is *de facto* **Implicit Forsome** : Implicit rules to add a forsome quantifier to type variables if they are not explicitly quantified.

+Also Alternative is ``PartialTypeSignatures`` extension, with opposite philosophy: compiler infer type not for holes, but for forsome quantified type variables.

 Rule (aka math-like proof)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~